enrique-paulino/gui-creation-through-speech/README.md

 # GUI Creator using Speech Recognition
- A python program that allows the user to create a very basic GUI through speech recognition through voice commands.
+ A python program that allows the user to create a very basic GUI through speech recognition using voice commands.

 ## Commands
   `new <widget_name>`: Creates widget of that type.